-New location for 2017!
-This very popular downtown market moves to North Market Street, between Woodfin Street and East Walnut Street.
-This "producer only" market features goods by local farmers, craftspeople, bakers, and other vendors.
+This very popular downtown market on North Market Street is between Woodfin Street and East Walnut Street.
+This "producer only" market features goods by local farmers, craftspeople, bakers and other vendors.
 Free parking for Asheville City Market is available at the HomeTrust Bank lot and the lot across from the YMCA at 35 Woodfin Street.
-Paid parking is also available at the Buncombe County parking deck on College Street for $1 per hour.
-Held through the 3rd Saturday December with special holiday hours before it moves indoors at the Asheville Masonic Temple for the winter.
+Street parking is usually easy on Saturday morning.
+Held outside through the 3rd Saturday in December, with special holiday hours before it moves indoors at the Asheville Masonic Temple for the winter.

 Asheville City Market - South

 Midweek market operated by the Appalachian Sustainable Agriculture Project (ASAP).